-I love Chocolate Covered Strawberries.
-I think that they are really fun at parties and weddings.
-You usually see them in brown chocolate, but I decided to dress up my strawberries and put a bow on them.
+Chocolate Covered Strawberries are really fun at parties and weddings.
+You usually see them in brown chocolate, but why not dress them up and put a bow on them.

-To make the bows, I used these Martha Stewart Crafter’s Clay Silicone Molds and just added some melted chocolate to them.
+To make the little bows, use candy bow molds and just add some molten chocolate to them.
 Place the mold into the freezer for 5 minutes and then gently remove the bows from the mold.
-To add the glitter and shimmer, I used the Gold Disco Dust over them and the Silver and Rose Pearl Dust.

 - Put your bag of candy melts into a large, deep mug and melt in the microwave, being careful not to overheat it.
 Best practice is to do 1 minute and stir.
 Then 30 seconds at 70% power and stir.
 Let the heat of the mug aid in the melting of the candy.
 It should take about 5 minutes of stirring to get it all melted and smooth.

 - Dip a strawberry into the melted candy coating and tap off the excess.

 - Place the strawberry on a cookie sheet lined with wax or parchment paper and ad a few small white non pareils and some larger white sugar pearls.
 Allow them to dry completely.